 All students enrolled in NEJS 99d must write their thesis with a NEJS faculty member, who must sign their NEJS 99d course instruction form.
 That person shall be considered their thesis advisor, and if desired may also become their NEJS advisor.

 All students enrolled in NEJS 99d must present their thesis advisor with a one- to three-page proposal of the topic during the spring semester of your Junior year, but no later than the end of August.
 There is no standard format for this proposal.
 The final NEJS 99d project should typically be between 50-100 pages in length and must follow standard academic conventions (e.g., Chicago Manual of Style).

 Every thesis must be defended before three faculty members, one of whom must be the thesis advisor.
 The other two readers should have first-hand knowledge of the thesis topic, and may be from NEJS, though any faculty member at Brandeis or another academic institution is acceptable.
 The second and third faculty members should be chosen through consultation among the advisor, the UAH, and the student.
 The second and third readers should be chosen by the end of January, at the latest, and be officially asked to join the committee by the advisor (not the student writing the thesis).
 The student is encouraged to discuss the thesis with the second and third readers at all stages of its composition, and to share drafts of the thesis with them.

-The student must give his/her advisor a completed draft of the thesis (in paper) by March 14, 2022, and all three members of the committee must receive the final draft of the thesis (in paper) by April 5, 2022.
+The student must give their advisor a completed draft of the thesis (in paper) by March 14, 2023, and all three members of the committee must receive the final draft of the thesis (in paper) by April 4, 2023.
 Each thesis is given a letter grade by the thesis advisor, which is independent of the defense; this grade must be submitted by the deadline for senior grades in courses with no exams, and is the grade for NEJS 99d.